 Eight million citizens were mobilized to drive the Germans from France; roughly 52 percent of them became casualties.
 In fact, five percent of the country’s total population perished in the war.
 Many of the conflicts’s deadliest battles, like the Somme, Verdun and Germany’s 1918 Spring Offensive were fought on French soil.

-Following the Armistice, France was determined to be ready for future aggression from its eastern neighbour.
-As the Weimar Republic began to rearm the Fatherland in the late 1920s — a policy that later only accelerated under the Nazis — the French government set to work constructing an enormous defensive barrier along its eastern border with Germany.
+Following the Armistice, France was determined to be ready for future wars.
+As the Weimar Republic began to rearm the Fatherland in the late 1920s — a policy that later only accelerated under the Nazis — the French government set to work constructing an enormous defensive barrier along its eastern border with Germany to deter invasion.
 It was to be called the Maginot Line.

 Named for André Maginot, the French war minister who during the 1920s pressed the government to allocate money to border defences, this 280-mile long network of concrete bunkers, pill boxes and underground casemates certainly appeared formidable upon its completion.
-But it would turn out that France’s fixed defenses, menacing as they were, would be famously outflanked by Germany’s Panzer divisions in 1940.
-The invaders simply bypassed them entirely and invaded France by way of Belgium.
+But it would turn out that France’s fixed defences, menacing as they were, would be famously outflanked by Germany’s Panzer divisions in 1940, who attacked France by way of neutral Belgium.

 Since then, the Maginot Line has come to symbolize everything wrong with the Allied strategy in the years leading up to the Second World War.
-But was it really the disaster many have suggested?
+But were France’s defences really the disaster many have suggested?
 Here are 10 facts about one of military history’s most impressive yet regrettable engineering feats.